 - Protect yourself: At home, have good ventilation.
 Follow directions.
 At a business, ask about ventilation and protection for eyes, lips and mucous membranes.
 Do not inhale or swallow the fumes.

 Even after you're all sprayed, you're not quite finished.
 If things aren't quite right, try fixing the problem with a hydrogen peroxide or baking-soda solution, dabbed on with cotton balls.
 This might also help to remove color from palms and soles.

 Make sure you're dry before you dress.
 Otherwise, you might stain your clothes.

 And don't hop in the shower right away -- follow directions as to how long to wait before you bathe.

 But the No. 1 most important thing to remember is that you don't really have a tan.
 You may look good and feel good, but your artificial tan does not protect you from the sun.
 If you're planning on sporting your faux tan in the outside, use a good sunscreen.

 Want to know more about tanning?
-Look over the links on the next page.
+Look over the links below.